KDAB/KDBindings/docs/api/docs/getting-started/data-binding.md

 // positiveValue is 1
 ```

 ## Binding arbitrary functions

-KDBindings::makeBoundProperty also accepts functions as binding, so arbitrary code can be executed to produce the new property value.
+KDBindings::makeBoundProperty also accepts functions as binding, so arbitrary code can be executed

-### Example
+to produce the new property value.

+### Example: binding arbitrary functions

 ``` cpp
 #include <kdbindings/binding.h>